albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 extension ``.exe`` might be hidden in Windows Explorer depending on settings.
 In that case look for a file ``littlenavmap`` having a light blue globe icon |Little Navmap Icon|.

+File types have to be manually associated to *Little Navmap* when using this installation method.
+Use Windows Explorer or another file manager used on your operating system to do this.

 Uninstall
 '''''''''''''''''''''''''''''''''''''''